gjeschke/MMMx/docs/source/MMMx_atomic.rst

 In case of topological inconsistency between *models*, topology is determined by the first model encountered in the PDB file (regardless of its model number).
 Only atom coordinates are read for further models.
 Surplus atom coordinates are ignored.
 Missing atom coordinates are assigned "not a number".

+``get_pdb`` reads conformer populations from ``REMARK 400`` records in PDB files that were stored by MMMx.
+If other software needs to convey populations in PDB files, the corresponding ``REMARK 400`` lines must have the following format (example):

+``REMARK 400   MODEL         1 POPULATION   0.5000``

+where the conformer number is in columns 19-28 of the line and the population in columns 40-48.
+The populations must be specified for all models in the coordinate section and must not be specified for models that do not appear in the coordinate section.
+Otherwise, uniform populations are assigned, as if the ``REMARK 400`` was missing.

 For loading from PDB, use function ``get_pdb``